Krystal Garib: Early life and education

-Broadway Breakthrough and other Stage Performances
+Broadway breakthrough and other stage performances

 Garib began her performing career in the summer of 2001 at the age of sixteen as a dancer at Vancouver's Pacific National Exhibition (PNE).
 In 2004, she became an original ensemble cast member and was one of the understudies for the leading role of Priya in the Broadway production of Andrew Lloyd Webber and A. R. Rahman's musical Bombay Dreams which was directed by Steven Pimlott and choreographed by Anthony Van Laast and Bollywood choreographer Farah Khan with assistant Geeta Kapoor.
 With the Bombay Dreams production, Garib performed on television shows Good Morning America, Live with Regis and Kelly and Canada AM.
 In 2005 and as a member of the Bombay Dreams cast, Garib was selected to headline performances for 'Macy's Passport' in Los Angeles and San Francisco hosted by Sharon Stone and Jennifer Lopez and MAC Cosmetics Fashion Cares Bollywood Cowboy along with Jann Arden, Pamela Anderson, Feist and Punjabi Hit Squad.
 The following year, she appeared in the world premiere stage production of the Lord of the Rings (musical) produced by Kevin Wallace and Mirvish Productions with music again by A. R. Rahman, Värttinä and Christopher Nightingale, book and lyrics by Matthew Warchus and Shaun McKenna and choreography by Peter Darling.
 Garib understudied all female ensemble roles, including that of Aragorn's love interest, Arwen.

 As a dancer, Garib has appeared in the following films: Hairspray, The Love Guru, and Repo!
 The Genetic Opera.

 A.R.
-Rahman Connection and Mentorship
+Rahman

 In 2010, Garib was invited to perform with Academy Award-winning Hindi cinema composer, A.R.
 Rahman on his A. R. Rahman Jai Ho Concert: The Journey Home World Tour.

 On her consistent work with Rahman, Garib has said "I've wanted to work with Rahman since I was eight years old, when I first heard his music in the film Bombay.
 His music was and always has been a connection to my homeland, which I think is why he's been a constant source of inspiration throughout my life and career".

-House of Kiran and Philanthropy
+House of Kiran and philanthropy

 In 2009, Garib founded the House of Kiran, a non-profit performing arts production company producing fundraising events for the likes of DesiFEST Toronto and Toronto's Speech and Stuttering Institute.
 Garib's production of "Speaking of Shakespeare..." was headlined by the Stratford Shakespeare Festival, Tony Award winning actor Brent Carver and Grammy Award winning musician Jonathan Arons.
 The event helped raise over $40,000 for the children and adults suffering from speech disorders.

 In 2011, along with the family of slain 19-year-old Simon Fraser University student, Maple Batalia, House of Kiran set up a performing arts bursary campaign in honor of the aspiring artist, performer and model.

 In addition, the family of Batalia set up a scholarship at her the university at which she was studying, raising more than $50,000 for students wishing to study Health Sciences.